“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 Jayasankar then raised her hand like a student in a classroom, smiling.

 “Everyone is getting so spirited but let us move beyond the hypotheticals.
 The Republic has suffered another defeat and the Empire will again occupy the breadth of the Ayre Reach.
 They would still need to cross the North Occultis canal to advance, so the Republic will be fine.
 In fact they probably won’t even try to move farther than Ayre Reach.
+Ratha Flow is too fortified for the Empire to press on into the core Republic territory an ocean away.
 My concern is that if this battle did not hurt the Empire too, too much, we will be the next target.
 Am I correct in my assumption?”

 “You very well could be.”
 Klasnikov said.